 Optional items – Small first aid kit for your own use, high factor sunscreen, certificates for any ski or snowboard qualifications.
 It will also be helpful to bring an up to date resume if you are planning on working upon completion of the course.

-If you have booked the YES Meet & Greet package, your transport to Whistler is included.
+If you have booked the YES Meet & Greet package, your transport to Whistler is included and you can skip this section!

 If you have booked the YES Tours Meet & Greet package, we will contact you with details of how to meet the group and we will transport you up to Whistler.